jewelsofthought/neshama/site/personal/poems/dense_space.md

 weaving a bridge between us
 that is filled with images and feelings.
 This is the material
-with which the density is molded, the material that makes up the landscape to transmit my thoughts and my feelings
+with which the space between is moulded, the material that makes up the landscape through which I transmit my thoughts and my feelings